 In The Dirt on Clean author Katherine Ashenburg explains how much has changed about the way we view cleanliness.
 Early Visigoths, for example, thought hot water was for sissies, while the French Court believed warm water spread disease.
 Victorian England, she reports, feared too much cleanliness would encourage licentiousness (ahem, that means s-e-x).

 The history of human hygiene changed forever with the invention of the flush toilet in 1595.
 Early bathrooms, or “garderobes”, were basically rooms with pipes that allowed waste material to flow out onto the ground.
 Yuck.
-According to the Smithsonian, and the flush toilet wasn’t in widespread use until the 1850s.
+According to the Smithsonian, the flush toilet wasn’t in widespread use until the 1850s.

 Over time, the bathroom became more and more sophisticated, both in function and design.
 Now it holds an almost mystical space in home design, having become a sanctuary of solitude, a place of escape, a chapel of wellness.
 Interestingly, new technology may be set to take both the form and function of the bathroom up another step in the evolutionary design ladder.